HostMonster Web Hosting Help

 HostMonster Domain Privacy is available on domains registered with HostMonster and offers to protect your personal domain registration information from public WHOIS searches.
 By enabling WHOIS Domain Privacy, you can keep your personal contact information private.
 If you would like to enable Domain Privacy on your HostMonster domain, please see HostMonster Pricing.

-Our Domain Privacy service acts as a shield -- instead of showing YOUR personal contact information in the public database, the database will show contact information for the hostmonster Domain Privacy service.
-This allows you to keep your information accurate and up-to-date with our service, as demanded by ICANN regulations, but still invisible and shielded from the public.
+Our Domain Privacy service acts as a shield.
+Instead of showing your personal contact information in the public database, the contact information for the HostMonster Domain Privacy service will be displayed.
+This allows you to keep your information accurate and up-to-date as required by ICANN regulations, while shielding your information from public view.

 Domain Privacy protects you from:

 - Identity theft.

 - Competitors being able to look up which domains you own.

 Not all domain extensions (TLDs) are allowed to have a private WHOIS.
 Each Registry sets its own rules regarding this.
 Most ccTLD's (country code top level domains) do not actually allow WHOIS protection.